-The table to the right lists two thresholds for optical power densities: a theoretical damage threshold and a "practical safe level".
+Table 36C lists two thresholds for optical power densities: a theoretical damage threshold and a "practical safe level".
 In general, the theoretical damage threshold represents the estimated maximum power density that can be incident on the fiber end face without risking damage with very good fiber end face and coupling conditions.
 The "practical safe level" power density represents minimal risk of fiber damage.
 Operating a fiber or component beyond the practical safe level is possible, but users must follow the appropriate handling instructions and verify performance at low powers prior to use.